Why The Arts?• Explore your creative potential

 The arts define and communicate what it is to be human.
 They entertain, question, inspire, and inform.
 As an Arts major, you will explore the relationships among art, literature, culture, and history.
 This program blends scholarship and artistic process.
 It teaches you to think critically and to express your own creative vision.

-- Visual Arts includes drawing, painting, photography, mixed media, and digital imaging.
+- B.A. in Visual Arts includes drawing, painting, photography, mixed media, and digital imaging.
 Art history courses will build your core knowledge and critical thinking skills.
 Studio courses will strengthen your technique and sharpen your creativity.
 You will have the opportunity to exhibit your work at Wheelock's Towne Art Gallery.

-- Performing Arts includes the study and performance of theatre, music, and dance.
+- B.A in Performing Arts includes the study and performance of theatre, music, and dance.
 You will learn and apply improvisation and acting techniques, and study musical forms from around the world.
 The resident Wheelock Family Theatre provides opportunities both onstage and backstage.

 - African American Music